 But the way Eleanor Estes structures it: The opposition is kept as the final big reveal.

 When there is a drawing competition at school Wanda takes this opportunity to reveal that the dresses are drawings of dresses.
 She enters every image into the competition.

 After Wanda leaves the character focus shifts to Peggy and Maddie.
 Because they feel bad, their plan is to write a letter to Wanda as a friendly gesture.
 This will assuage their own guilt.

 Wanda disappears.
 Her father says she has been bullied.
 The teacher gives the class a lecture.
-Wanda is basically the traveling angel trope, so now the Battle is internal, focusing on the psychology of Maddie.
+Wanda is basically the blow-in saviour trope, so now the Battle is internal, focusing on the psychology of Maddie.
 She feels guilt.